-The structure of the matchmaker consists of several components whose dependencies are displayed in Figure 6.
-The composition manager manages the process of matchmaking and provides a Java API that can be invoked to start the composition.
-It gets as input an abstract process description specifying the functional requirements for the candidate services and a table of acceptable termination states.
-The registry stores OWL-S profiles of services that are available.
-Those OWL-S profiles have been augmented with the transactional properties offered by services.
-This has been done by adding to the non-functional information of the OWL-S profiles a new element called transactionalproperties that specifies two Booleans attributes retriable and compensatable as shown in the sample listing below:
+The structure of the matchmaker consists of several components whose dependencies are displayed in Figure 7.
+The composition manager implements the matchmaking process and provides a Java API that can be invoked to start the selection process.
+It gets as input an abstract process description specifying the functional requirements for the candidate partners and a table of acceptable termination states.
+The registry stores OWL-S profiles of partners that are available.
+Those OWL-S profiles have been augmented with the transactional properties offered by business partners.
+This has been done by adding to the non-functional information of the OWL-S profiles a new element called transactionalproperties that specifies two Boolean attributes that are retriable and compensatable as follows.